wesrobinson12/stick-tennis/README.md

 ## Implementation

 This project used vanilla JavaScript to handle the game logic and jQuery to manipulate DOM elements on the page, while using webpack to bundle up and serve the various JS scripts.
+To transition between game screens I used jQuery to manipulate the DOM and adjust visibility of elements.

 As shown below, the bounce angle off of the paddle was calculated by finding the ball's normalized relative intersection with the paddle and multiplying that value with the maximum bounce angle, which I set to (3 * PI / 12).